$12 Billion in Bridge Farm Aid for Farmers

 The U.S. Department of Agriculture (USDA) and the Trump Administration announced a one-time package of $12 billion in “bridge payments” to support American farmers.
 Of that total, up to $11 billion will go to the new Farmer Bridge Assistance Program (FBA), aimed at row crop farmers who suffered from market disruptions, high input costs, inflation, and market loss from foreign competitors.
 The remaining $1 billion is reserved for specialty crop producers, like sugar farmers.

 “As farmers, we’re grateful for this bridge payment, but our focus is on strengthening the markets that sustain us year after year.
-Strengthening demand through high-octane fuel policy, growing export markets, and improving domestic opportunities will help ensure Illinois farmers remain competitive and independent,” Mark Bunselmeyer, Illinois farmer and Illinois Corn Growers Association President.
+Building demand through high-octane fuel policy, growing export markets, and improving domestic opportunities will help ensure Illinois farmers remain competitive and independent,” Mark Bunselmeyer, Illinois farmer and Illinois Corn Growers Association President.

 In a recent IL Corn survey, both active Illinois farmers and landowners/retired farmers were clear about what would most effectively address today’s low corn prices.
 In that survey, 43 percent stated expanding export markets as the best solution (the highest-ranked option), while only 2 percent pointed to government payments, highlighting that farmers prefer market-driven growth over financial aid.